-Regular admission to the MFA program is based on the evaluation of multiple criteria, which includes 1) meeting the requirements of admission to graduate study at the University of Southern MIssissippi (details can be found in the appropriate section of the Graduate Bulletin); 2) holding a Bachelor of Fine Arts degree with emphasis in drawing and painting from the University of Southern Mississippi or a baccalaureate from an equivalent drawing and painting program; 3) submitting a portfolio which should demonstrate proficiency and preparation for graduate study in the proposed area of visual investigation and the delimited aesthetic visual problem area in which the applicant intends to work as stated in the written proposal; it should consist of a minimum of 20 slides, half of which should be painting and the other half, drawing; 4) submitting a written proposal which should definitively state the area of visual search and the delimited aesthetic visual problem area in which the applicant intends to work; 5) submitting three letters of recommendation to gain a more personal view of the applicant, at least two of which should address the applicant's academic preparation in the area of drawing and painting; and 6) submitting GRE scores to the Graduate School.
+Regular admission to the MFA program is based on the evaluation of multiple criteria, which includes 1) meeting the requirements of admission to graduate study at the University of Southern Mississippi (details can be found in the appropriate section of the Graduate Bulletin); 2) holding a Bachelor of Fine Arts degree with emphasis in drawing and painting from the University of Southern Mississippi or a baccalaureate from an equivalent drawing and painting program; 3) submitting a portfolio which should demonstrate proficiency and preparation for graduate study in the proposed area of visual investigation and the delimited aesthetic visual problem area in which the applicant intends to work as stated in the written proposal; it should consist of a minimum of 20 slides, half of which should be painting and the other half, drawing; 4) submitting a written proposal which should definitively state the area of visual search and the delimited aesthetic visual problem area in which the applicant intends to work; 5) submitting three letters of recommendation which should address the applicant's academic preparation in the area of drawing and painting; and 6) submitting GRE scores to the Graduate School.
+Letters of recommendation should be sent to the department.